valcat898/Data-Analyst-Portfolio/README.md

 ## Table of Contents
 * [Portfolio Project](#portfolioprojects)
-    - Microsoft Excel
+    - Python
         - A
     - SQL
         - A
-    - Python
-        - A
     - Tableau
         - A
     - Power BI
         - ASn
+    - Microsoft Excel
+        - A
 ## Portfolio Project
+In this section, I will outline data analytics projects, offering a brief description of the tools and technologies used to address each case.
+### A/B Data Analysis of an E-Commerce Website
+**Code:** [A/B Data Analysis of an E-Commerce Website](